Eurovision Young Musicians 2026: Location

-On 21 October 2024, the European Broadcasting Union (EBU) and the Public Television Company of Armenia (AMPTV) announced that they will host the Eurovision Young Musicians 2026 in Yerevan.
-This announcement came after Armenia made a return to the contest in 2024, marking their first participation in the contest in twelve years, choosing to hold a televised selection spanning several weeks at the Aram Khachaturian Concert Hall.
-This will be the first time ever that the Eurovision Young Musicians is hosted in Armenia.
+On 21 October 2024, the European Broadcasting Union (EBU) announced that Eurovision Young Musicians 2026 would take place in Yerevan, the capital city of Armenia.
+The announcement came after the Public Television Company of Armenia (AMPTV) made a return to the contest in 2024, marking its first participation in the contest in twelve years.
+This was the first time that Eurovision Young Musicians was hosted in Armenia, as well as the first Eurovision event held in the country since the Junior Eurovision Song Contest 2022.